Tier10, Douglas Sonders Tackle NYC

-My name is Douglas Sonders, and I am an advertising photographer shooting new campaigns for some of Tier10′s dealership clients.
-We have been going to dealerships in major markets and photographing new vehicle models in front of iconic locations.
+As an advertising photographer shooting new campaigns for some of Tier10′s clients, we have been working with dealers in major markets and photographing new vehicle models in front of iconic locations.
 The purpose is for those dealerships to have unique advertising-quality imagery to show their community that they are local, and there to stay.
 Recently, we hit up New York City to shoot a series of ads for Paragon Acura.
 One of Tier10’s partners, Scott Rodgers, supervised and art-directed the photoshoot.

 The job was to get the new ZDX and MDX captured in front of some iconic New York City scenes over the course of 1 shooting day.
 I kept lighting configurations pretty easy and efficient.
 I used 2 assistants as human tripods holding powerful radio-activated studio flashes connected to heavy duty battery packs in backpacks.
 They looked sort of like they were ready to join the ghost busters when they were all geared-up.